-Learn more about the work on view during special tours, artist talks, and virtual events, some of which require advance registration.
-See all exhibition programs by clicking here.
+Learn more about the work on view during special tours, artist talks, and virtual events.
+Some events require advance registration.
+See all events here.

 Interested in exhibiting at Krasl Art Center?
 KAC displays contemporary art indoors and out year-round.
 We value experimentation, innovation, excellence, timeliness and relevance.